tidyverse/reprex/README.md

   - Get a runnable R script, augmented with commented output, with `reprex(..., venue = "R")`.
 This is useful for Slack, email, etc.

+  - Prepare rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
+This feature is still experimental; see the [associated article](https://reprex.tidyverse.org/articles/articles/rtf.html) for more.

-  - By default, figures are uploaded to [imgur.com](http://imgur.com) and resulting URL is dropped into an inline image tag.
+  - By default, figures are uploaded to [imgur.com](http://imgur.com) and the resulting URL is dropped into an inline image tag.

   - Use the `outfile` argument to control where results are left behind.
     Use `outfile = NA` to work in current working directory.